hyonchoe/travel-blog-backend/README.md

 Note: You will need `node` and `npm` installed.

 ### Installation:
-Clone this repository, then run `npm install` in the repo folder
+Clone this repository, then run `npm install` in the repo folder.

 ### To run tests:
-`mocha --delay -- exit test/integration` for integration tests `mocha --exit test/unit` for unit tests
+Run `mocha --delay -- exit test/integration` for integration tests.

+Run `mocha --exit test/unit` for unit tests.

 ### To start server:
-`node app.js`
+Run `node app.js`.

 ## Reflection
 I developed this project: